 Paying it Forward

 Jonan Manzi almost didn’t go to college.
 “I almost became a pro soccer player but got a knee injury during my senior year of high school,” he says.
-Instead, he moved to Manhattan from Kigali, his hometown in Rwanda, to attend New York Tech and study electrical and computer engineering technology.
+Instead, he moved to Manhattan from Kigali, his hometown in Rwanda, to attend New York Tech and study computer science.
 “I was always fond of electronics, so I figured I would learn how they function and eventually be able to build them on my own,” he says.

 The transition was hard for Manzi, but New York Tech helped him find community.
 “The caring team like the Office of Student Life made it easier.
 I made friends in no time, and New York Tech became my home,” he says.
 And he’s paying it forward, working as a peer tutor and student ambassador on the New York City campus, helping other students succeed at New York Tech.